JaydJohns/IST270_Codespace_Template/README.md

 ### Persistence
 Your database data is persistent across sessions.
 If you stop your Codespace and return later, your tables and data will still be there.

+### Manual Bootstrap Script Details
+- Script path: `scripts/bootstrap-postgres.sh`
+- Re-run it anytime you need to reinstall PostgreSQL or reset the default credentials (`postgres` / `postgres`, database `appdb`).
+- The script is idempotent: it skips work that has already been completed but will always ensure the database service is running before it exits.